HMarzban/ned/README.md

 ### 5. Add Router

-if you wanna add new route you can simply run `ned add` command and chose `router` after then cli nedd name of your router witch must be uniq otherwise gives you warning. after all if router creater successfully cli givs you help of code you need in your script:
+If you want to add a new route you can simply run `ned add` command and chose `router`, then cli ask for the name of your router which must be unique otherwise gives you a warning.
+After all, if router created successfully cli gives you help with the code you need in your script:

 ```bash
 [Ned Cli]: Don.
 Router "profile" added successfully."